First, the FTP server on the NAS must be enabled.

-3.Select the protocol (ftp/ftps) with the checkbox to the right of the address label and then enter the server address and port number.
+3.Select the protocol (ftp/ftps) with the checkbox to the right of the address label and enter the server address, port number.
+Click the Connect button.

 - Enter the path to the server to use as the top-level folder.(options)

-- If you are not using an account, click the Anonymous checkbox.
+- If you are not using an account, click the Anonymous.